BYU-ITC-210/BYU-ITC-210.github.io/AWS-Server-Setup.md

 ## Clone your code

+> You will repeat this part of the instructions each time you deploy a new lab to your server.
+The first time you do step 4 you will be deleting the default website that came with Apache.
+When you repeat these instructions with future labs, the `rm` instruction on Step 4 will remove the symbolic link to the web site from the prior lab.

 1. On GitHub.com, look at your repo and click the button that says "Clone or download" and then copy the URL in the box.
 2. Navigate to the Apache WebRoot:
     ```sh